manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

    ![](media/lab4/rg.png)
    ![](media/lab4/rg-name.png)

-2. open Cloud Shell window and it will be your first time opening cloud shell and will be asked to enter bash or powershell,Select **bash** and then select **Show advanced settings**.
+2. Open Cloud Shell window and it will be your first time opening cloud shell and will be asked to enter bash or powershell,Select **bash** and then select **Show advanced settings**.

    ![](media/lab4/task3/cloudshell1.png)